MiloDevs/rn-bluetooth-classic/README.md

 ## Example

-For a complete example of how to use `react-native-bluetooth-classic`, check out the [example](example) directory in this repository.
+For a complete example of how to use `rn-bluetooth-classic`, check out the [example](example) directory in this repository.

 ## Contributing